chidoskey24/assessment2/README.md

+# IMAGE GALLERY

+*This is an image gallery, it is an assessment given to me to work on*

+# assessment: Repo creation and pushing

+*This is a description of the steps taken to create this repo*

 1. Firstly, I created a GitHub repository named **Assessment1** with a **README.md file**
 2. Created two branches under the repository, **main** and **Sub branch**